 seedless raspberry preserves thinned with a little fresh lemon juice into a glaze

-whipped cream with fine granulated sugar & vanilla to taste
+whipped coconut cream with maple syrup & vanilla to taste

 toasted sliced almonds

 2 bowls, large